CanOfBees/bepress-to-mods/README.md

 ### What it does ###

 #### sample-data ####
 Grab one or both of the TAR archives attached to [TRAC-128](https://jira.lib.utk.edu/browse/TRAC-128).
 For privacy reasons, those files will not be stored in this repository.
+After unpacking the archive(s) into samples, you're ready for the next step.